Susan Sciame-Giesecke, Ph.D., Chancellor at IU Kokomo

-Prior to her appointment as Interim Chancellor, Susan served in many capacities in the administrative ranks at IU Kokomo.
-She previously served as the Executive Vice Chancellor of Academic Affairs and Student Affairs, Dean of Arts and Sciences, and Chair of the Humanities Department.
+Prior to her appointment as Chancellor, Susan served in many capacities in the administrative ranks at IU Kokomo.
+She previously served as the Interim Chancellor, Executive Vice Chancellor of Academic Affairs and Student Affairs, Dean of Arts and Sciences, and Chair of the Humanities Department.

 During her tenure at Indiana University, Dr. Sciame-Giesecke led the Indiana University Faculty Leadership Institute from 1996-2002 and the Enhancing Minority Attainment Conference from 2000-2008.
 On the Kokomo campus, she created an interdisciplinary freshman learning community program which enhanced freshman fall-to-fall retention rates; facilitated the development of 15 new degree programs; initiated an on-line course delivery system; led the campus accreditation and strategic planning initiatives; and helped develop the Center for Teaching Excellence and a new advising system.